All Episodes

 You know, listen, this whole thing is ridiculous.

-But you're kneeling for the you won't uh honor the flag, the national anthem.
+You won't honor the flag, the national anthem.

 I mean, all these things.

-You can't put a little tiny sticker on your helmet.
+You can't put a little tiny sticker on your health.

-Anyway, we got uh lots of stuff to get to, and we'll take some more calls.
+Anyway, we got lots of stuff to get to, and we'll take some more calls.

-An hour with the president tonight on Hannity, 9 o'clock on the Fox News Channel.
+Exclusive interview, an hour with the president tonight on Hannity, 9 o'clock on the Fox News channel.

 Big special edition of Hannity tonight.